 Writers’ Haunts in St. Petersburg, Russia

-The mysteries of the Russian soul can be traced through its folk poetry, lyric songs, short stories and classics by Vladimir Nabokov, Leo Tolstoy, Fyodor Dostoevsky, Anton Chekhov and of course the great Nikolai Gogol.
+One can trace the mysteries of the Russian soul through its folk poetry, lyric songs, short stories and classics.
+Authors like Nabokov, Tolstoy, Dostoevsky, and of course the great Gogol all capture the history, culture and life of Russia.
 In the heart of Russia’s literary scene, get inside the mind of the dark Russian humor that has endeared the world to a bounty of colorful and strange characters since the dawn of translation in the nineteenth century.

 Literaturnoe Kafe (Literary Café)

 Students of Russian Language and Russian Area Studies in St. Petersburg, the cultural capital of Russia, can enjoy a visit to Literaturnoe Kafe, The Literary Café.
-Reported to be the café of choice for Russian writers Nikolay Chernyshevsky, Fyodor Dostoevsky and poet Alexander Pushkin who is said to have last visited the café before dying in a duel.
+It is reportedly the café of choice for Russian writers Nikolay Chernyshevsky and Fyodor Dostoevsky.
+Interesting story: this may have been poet Alexander Pushkin’s last stop before dying in a duel!

 Address: 18 Nevsky Prospekt